Skip to content

 Completeness All mandatory fields present Yes

-Cross-document Registration number on certificate = registration number on bank details No or partial
+Cross-document ABN on ASIC extract = ABN on bank details No or partial

 Business rule Financed amount < 3x annual revenue No

-External verification Registration number active in government registry No
+External verification ABN active in Australian Business Register No

-The limitation of IDP is clear: it excels at analyzing each document in isolation.
+The limitation of IDP is clear: it excels at analysing each document in isolation.
 But a file is not a stack of documents.
 It is an ensemble that must be internally consistent.

 What Cross-Document Validation Does

-Cross-document validation transforms raw extraction into compliance verification by analyzing a file as a coherent whole -- detecting inconsistencies between documents that are individually valid but collectively contradictory.
+Cross-document validation transforms raw extraction into compliance verification by analysing a file as a coherent whole -- detecting inconsistencies between documents that are individually valid but collectively contradictory.

 Across 120,000 documents processed by CheckFile in H2 2025, 14.2% contained at least one detectable discrepancy between the invoiced amount and the contractual amount -- inconsistencies invisible to OCR or standard IDP but caught systematically by cross-document validation.